-111 HISTORY OF CONTEMPORARY ART
+111 HISTORY OF (UC:CSU) 3 UNITS CONTEMPORARY ART

-Advisory: Eng 101 | Lecture 3 hrs A history of the major stylistic movements of Modern and Contemporary art from 1840 to the present with attention to the historical circumstances of visual culture.
-While the Euro-American tradition will be the primary focus, art produced by the global community will also be considered with the advent of the twentieth and twenty-first century.
+Advisory: Eng 101 | Lecture 3 hrs

+The historical development of Modern and

+Contemporary visual art 1840 to the present.

+Art produced by the global community will be

+considered with special concentration placed on

+European and North American artistic production

+since 1900.